Thorinair/Princess-Luna/README.md

     - `!printer` Lists the status of Thorinair's Nightmare Rarity 3D printer.
 Also sends a photo of the printer's webcam.
     - `!token` Lists the the current price of the \[WoW Token\].
     - `!blacklist` Adds the user to a blacklist so their messages are not saved for training purposes.
+    - `!coin` Flips a coin which may land either heads or tails.
     - `!stats` Lists the bot's current statistics for a channel.
 You may also specify the timezone after the command.
     - `!stats` Lists information about the bot and links the source code.
     - `!help` Lists all available commands.